jrochkind/attr_json/README.md

 * We could/should probably support `jsonb_order` clauses, even
   accross key paths, like jsonb_accessor.

-* I think it's important to be able to use these, even nested/array, with _Rails forms_, in a natural way.
-This ought to be fairly straightforward, the parameter format here is actually a lot _simpler_ than what Rails needs to do for normalized rdbms data, but it might run into Rails' assumptions about that extra complexity, need to experiment with it.

-* Polymorphic JSON attributes.

-* partial updates for json hashes, use postgres jsonb merge operators to only overwrite what changed

 * Could we make these attributes work in ordinary AR where, same as they do in jsonb_contains?
 Maybe.